 ARC consists of one educational mission objective and three science mission objectives which serve to demonstrate what capabilities are available for future missions, and identify unforeseen system issues to be improved.

-ARC 1 was deployed, but failed to transmit its beacon, likely because of a stuck separation switch.
+ARC 1 was deployed on the ELaNa-12 mission, but failed to transmit its beacon, likely because of a stuck separation switch.

 |Type / Application:||Technology|